nemonik/hands-on-DevOps-gen2/README.md

 sudo nvim /etc/hosts
 ```

-and add to the end
+and add to the end the following, so these domains can be resolved

 ```
 127.0.0.1 host.k3d.internal
+127.0.0.1 k3d-registry.nemonik.com
 ```

 Then execute the makefile `start` rule